-Parent(s)/guardian(s) shall be provided with written notification of a student's eligibility to enroll in advanced courses.
-The notification shall state that a student will remain enrolled in the course unless the parent/quardian timely submits a written request for removal.
-The ORHS window for schedule changes is within the first(1st) five (5) school days of class.
+Parent(s)/guardian(s) shall be provided written notification of ast ud ent's eligibility to enroll in advanced courses.
+The notification shall state that a student will remain enrolled in the course unless the parent/guardian timely submits a written request for removal.
+The Director of Schools shall determine the deadline to submit the request for removal.
+(The high school recommends 10 school days from the first day of school.)